SLIITITP/ITP_WD_B03_G12/README.md

 # ITP_WD_B03_G12
-Please go under edit and edit this file as needed for your project

 # Project Name - Animal Clinic Management System
 # Batch - ITP_WD_B03_G12

 ### Group Leader - Weerasinghe W.M.S.R.M (IT21373848)
 ### Member 2 - Ellewela A.V.H (IT21361272)
 ### Member 3 - Ranasinghe R.M.P.A (IT21384738)